Studying ballistic aggregation phenomena through efficient Time Stepping approaches: A simple model of ballistic aggregation

-and where $0<\alpha<1$ and $0\leq\beta\leq 1/2$ with $\beta=0$ representing the standard hard sphere dynamics giving rise to the well known Boltzmann equation in the limit $N\to \infty$ \cite{cer}, while the case $\beta=1/2$ corresponds to the perfect inelastic situation, typically encountered in granular gas models \cite{toscani}.
+where the mass ratio $\alpha$ and the inelasticity parameter $\beta$ reads { } and where $0<\alpha<1$ and $0\leq\beta\leq 1/2$ with $\beta=0$ representing the standard hard sphere dynamics giving rise to the well known Boltzmann equation in the limit $N\to \infty$ \cite{cer}, while the case $\beta=1/2$ corresponds to the perfect inelastic situation, typically encountered in granular gas models \cite{toscani}.
 Let us also observe that, within this framework, the kinetic energy of the system is dissipated in time:

 where in the last equation we omitted the collision time $t^*$.
 With the chosen rules, particles preserve their energy during collisions with the boundary while when they meet each other their relative velocity is set to zero in the case $\beta=1/2$.
-However, this is not enough to make them stick together since the velocity component in the orthogonal direction with respect to the line joining their center of masses can be different causing two particles to slip one with respect to the other.
-Thus, in order to impose the particles to hold together after a collision event, we introduce a non smooth adhesion force acting between the colliding objects such that
+However, this is not enough to make them stick together since the velocity component in the orthogonal direction with respect to the line joining their center of masses can be different causing two particles to slip one with respect to the other. {Thus, in order to impose the particles to hold together after a collision event, we introduce an additional hypothesis: namely after the contact two particles stick together and they assume the same speed.
+More precisely all the particles which belong to the new formed cluster assume the same speed and once a cluster is formed, fragmentation is not allowed.} {We then assume} the following post collision rule